kmg3821/renju-ai/README.md

 * The AI is not perfect.
 Sometimes, it makes mistakes, placing strange moves.
 I will enhance the AI model sooner or later.
 * As of now, error handling is poor.
 The code contains minimal functionality.

-# Trouble shooting
-* If ``error C4430: missing type specifier - int assumed.
-Note: C++ does not support default-int`` occurs during build, refer to the solution at https://github.com/tensorflow/tensorflow/issues/64376#issuecomment-2069774768
-* If ``undefined reference to 'xnn_something'`` error occurs during build, add ``-DTFLITE_ENABLE_XNNPACK=OFF`` to the cmake configuration.